 This personal blender has a knife with four stainless steel blades that are powerful enough to easily cut through ice and nuts.
 You don’t even need to use special ice cubes with the G-Ting – regular sized ones are perfectly fine for this portable blender.

 It’s worth noting that this blender is heavier than other similar options.
-That is due to the borosilicate glass construction of the cup.
+That is due to the borosilicate glass construction of the dishwasher safe cup.
 It’s tougher and more durable than standard BPA free plastic, but it is also thicker and heavier.
 And it is perfectly suitable even for hot drinks and soups, which can’t be said about those plastic cups.

 The G-Ting blender has a decent battery capacity of 3000mAh.
-It’s somewhere in the middle, which might not be the best thing about it considering that it’s pricier than some blenders that have a higher battery capacity.
+It’s somewhere in the middle, which might not be the best thing about it considering that it’s pricier than some personal blenders that have a higher battery capacity.

 Additionally, this personal blender actually has a rather unique feature – a small display with a timer.
 This is awesome because it lets you easily keep track of how long you’ve been blending, ensuring that you can always get the exact consistency that you’re want.